-Program services expenses are reported in their functional classification, which is based on the donor intent or purpose of each underlying established fund.
-Changes between fiscal years are primarily related to the level of contributions to each functional classification and to a lesser extent the changes in the functional makeup of the endowment.
-Program services expenses totaled \$127.2 million, a decrease of \$0.5 million, or -0.4% as compared to the previous fiscal year.
+Program services expenses totaled \$127.2 million for fiscal year 2019, a decrease of \$0.5 million, or -0.4% as compared to fiscal year 2018.
 The largest component was general college support, which also saw the largest increase over the prior year.
 Facilities expenses saw the largest decline, primarily due to several large transfers of accumulated contributions for facilities to a component unit of the University in the prior year.